Protect -For safety in case of emergency-

 Passenger cars are designed with a structure and the equipment to reduce the degree of injury to passengers in the event of a collision.
 The method of testing used to evaluate these features must ensure that collision simulated is as realistic as possible and that the data obtained from the tests is highly reliable.

-The dummies are checked for injuries to the head, neck, chest and legs, the vehicle is checked for damage and deformation, and the results are used to evaluate the degree of passenger protection in 5 levels.
-This collision test has to simulate the accident at a speed of 55 km/h.
+This collision test has to simulate the accident at a rate of 50 km/h.
 Most of actual collisions occur at the speed lower than that of this test.
-Note that the results of this may not apply to collisions at extremely high speed, when occupants are not wearing seat belt or to a large dumper.
+Note that the results of this may not apply to collisions at extremely high speed, when occupants are not wearing seat belt or against a large truck.
+Additionally, the results of collision tests may only be used for comparisons with test vehicles of approximately the same mass.
+This concept also applies to offset frontal collision test.

-Dummy for full wrap frontal collision test (driver's seat) and offset frontal collision test (driver's seat)
+Dummy for full wrap frontal collision test (driver's seat) and offset frontal collision test (driver's seat) (Until FY2023)

 Use a dummy called "Hybrid Ⅲ".